pdalvi1893/EV-ENGG/README.md

 ### `1.
 Running using Docker`

-Pull the image image_name and do a host port mapping.
+Pull the image pankajdalvi1893/prj-everest-engg and do a host port mapping.
 The docker image is configured to run on port 1337.

 ```
-docker pull pankajdalvi1893/
+docker pull pankajdalvi1893/prj-everest-engg:latest
 ```

 ### `2.
 Running on local machine`